matthewosborne71/2Tweet2Furious/README.md

 Contained in this repository are materials from the Erdős Institute's Cőde Sprint May 30 - June 3, 2018.

-We are working with Twitter Data provided by the Center for the Study of Networks and Society, this data will not be shared in the repository.
+We are working with Twitter Data provided by the Center for the Study of Networks and Society; this data will not be shared in the repository.
 It is the intellectual property of the Center for the Study of Networks and Society.

 ## Code